DaeKwan-Ko/abiotic_bulkrnaseq/README.md

 # abiotic_bulkrnaseq
-Scripts for Decoding Abiotic Stress Resilience in Sorghum: A Transcriptomic Framework for Climate-Ready Crops

-This repository contains scripts used in the paper by Ko and Brandizzi (currently under review).
+This repository contains scripts used in the following paper by Ko and Brandizzi (currently under review).

 Title: A Tissue-Resolved, Network-Based Transcriptomic Framework for Abiotic Stress Responses in Sorghum